Preamble to the Code of Conduct

 - The term “may” is used in the permissive sense.

-- The Vice President for Student Affairs is the person designated by the College President to be responsible for the administration of the Student Code of Conduct and the Vice President for Student Affairs has designated the Dean of Students to administer the code.
+- The Vice President for Student Affairs is the person designated by the College President to be responsible for the administration of the Student Code of Conduct and the Vice President for Student Affairs has designated the Assistant Vice President for Student Affairs to administer the code.

 - The term “policy” means the written regulations of the College as found in, but not limited to, the Student Code of Conduct, Residence Life Handbook, the College website and computer use policy, and Graduate/Undergraduate Catalogs.